MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_05_lab_ak.md

     1. Select **Review + Create**.

-1. From the **Review + Create** tab, review the options that you selected during the previous steps.
+1. From the **Review + Create** tab, review the options that you selected during the previous steps, ensure validation passed.

 1. Select **Create** to create the resource group by using your specified configuration.